 Disadvantages of Power BI

-Limited Features for Advanced Users: Tableau seems to have more functionality embedded than Power BI.
-Depending on the business’s specific needs for data analysis and visualization, Power BI may not suffice.
+Limited Features for Advanced Users: Tableau appears to have more functionality embedded than Power BI.
+Depending on the business’s specific needs for data analysis and visualization, Power BI may not suffice, especially since Tableau offers broader support for the R programming language and other programming languages.

-Can Struggle with Large Datasets: It is efficient when used on small datasets and becomes less responsive when dealing with significant amounts of data.
+Can struggle with large datasets: It is efficient when used on small datasets, but becomes less responsive when dealing with significant amounts of data.

-Limited Customization: Tableau allows more customization than Power BI, which only provides foundational visualizations.
-Although Power BI will enable you to generate and create unique report visuals, few inbuilt report visuals offer complete customization.
+Limited Customization: Tableau offers more customization options than Power BI, which provides only foundational visualizations.
+Although Power BI will enable you to generate and create unique report visuals, few built-in report visuals offer complete customization.

 Choosing the Right Tool for Your Needs

-When it comes to choosing between Tableau and Power BI, it depends on your specific business needs.
-Below is a breakdown of the tools and how to determine which fits your needs best.
+When choosing between Tableau and Power BI, it depends on your specific business needs and how well each tool aligns with your existing tech stack.
+Below is a breakdown of the tools and guidance on how to determine which one fits your needs best.

 Choose Tableau if